 Most traditional security devices create audit trails that are somehow limited.
 Sometimes, they don't even create an audit trail at all.
 However, IoT devices can record everything down to the smallest detail: IoT sensors can, for instance, not only capture how often a door is opened/closed but also track changes in its environment, such as motion or room temperature.

 By continuously creating audit trails, IoT devices reveal the strengths and weaknesses of an organization's security strategy.
-Therefore, regular analysis of IoT-induced data does more than just help security organizations identify patterns and anomalies: Leveraging insights gained from IoT data and advanced analytics also adds more precision to oversight and helps security professionals refine their security strategy.
-This enables them to allocate resources as efficiently as possible while continuously adapting to urgent and emerging threats.
+Therefore, regular analysis of IoT-induced data does more than help security organizations identify patterns and anomalies: Leveraging insights gained from IoT data and advanced analytics also adds more precision to oversight and helps security professionals refine their security strategy.
+This enables them to allocate resources efficiently while continuously adapting to urgent and emerging threats.

 Optimized workflows boost operational efficiency